yunruse/Steam-Overview/README.md

 [Download], extract and run `Steam Overview.py` (requires [Python] > 3.4); after scanning the results will appear in your browser.

 ## Update log
-- **1.2.2: Fixed up many more bugs, made tutorial easier to use**
-- 1.2.1: Fixed many bugs with thanks to /r/pcmasterrace
+- 1.3: **Added support for Steam shortcuts**
-- **1.2: Added help info and tutorial, refactored code.**
+- 1.2: Added help info and tutorial, refactored code.
 - 1.1: Quality-of-life tweaks and bugfixes.
 - 1.0: Initial release.